gauteh/lieer/docs/index.md

   *Important*: See note below on [changing this setting after initial sync](#changing-ignored-tags-and-translation-after-initial-sync).

+**`Local Trash Tag (local)`** can be used to set the local tag to which the remote GMail 'TRASH' label is translated.

+  *Important*: See note below on [changing this setting after initial sync](#changing-ignored-tags-and-translation-after-initial-sync).

 ## Changing ignored tags and translation after initial sync